evmos/evmos/docs/guides/keys-wallets/keyring.md

 ## Add keys

-You can use `evmosd keys` for help about the keys command and `evmosd keys [command] --help` for more information about a particular subcommand.
+You can use `evmosd keys` for help with the keys command and `evmosd keys [command] --help` for more information about a particular subcommand.

 To create a new key in the keyring, run the `add` subcommand with a `<key_name>` argument.
 For the purpose of this tutorial, we will solely use the `test` backend, and call our new key `mykey`.
 This key will be used in the next section.